 Welcome to Maginito Limited.

 In March 2023, Mkango and CoTec announced that they had closed a £1.5 million investment by CoTec into Maginito for a 10% interest, with an option to increase to 20.6%.
-In connection with the investment, Maginito and CoTec agreed to collaborate on the commercialisation of downstream rare earth technologies in the United States and Mkango Rare Earths UK Ltd was transferred to become a subsidiary of Maginito.
-Maginito and CoTec are evaluating development of recycling, chemical processing, alloy and magnet manufacturing in the United States, with scoping studies and site selection underway in advance of detailed feasibility studies, and ongoing discussions with potential customers and recycling partners
+In October 2023, CoTec converted its £2 million convertible loan note in Mkango into additional shares of Mkango's subsidiary Maginito Ltd. As a result of the conversion, CoTec's equity position in Maginito increased from 10% to 20.6%.
+Maginito owns 100% of HyProMag Limited.
+Maginito and CoTec agreed to collaborate on the commercialisation of downstream rare earth technologies in the United States, and Mkango Rare Earths UK Ltd. was transferred to become a subsidiary of Maginito.
+Maginito and CoTec are evaluating development of recycling, chemical processing alloy, and magnet manufacturing in the United States, with scoping studies and site selection underway in advance of detailed feasibility studies, and ongoing discussions with potential customers and recycling partners.

-HyProMag’s strategy is to establish short loop recycling facilities for NdFeB magnets at Tyseley Energy Park in Birmingham, U.K. and other locations to provide a sustainable solution for the supply of NdFeB magnets and alloys for a wide range of markets including, for example, automotive and electronics.
-The plant at Tyseley Energy Park is being developed together with the University of Birmingham, with a minimum capacity of 100tpa NdFeB (neodymium, iron, boron) and first production is targeted for 2023, which follows successful piloting at the University of Birmingham in 2022 as featured on BBC Midlands News: https://youtu.be/9P-dsNCffWw.
+HyProMag is establishing short loop recycling facilities for NdFeB magnets at Tyseley Energy Park in Birmingham, UK and other locations using the patented HPMS process to provide a sustainable solution for the supply of NdFeB magnets and alloys for a wide range of markets including, for example, automotive and electronics.
+Short loop magnet recycling is expected to have a significant environmental benefit, requiring an estimated 88% less energy versus primary mining to separation to metal alloy to magnet production.
+The plant at Tyseley Energy Park is being developed together with the UoB, with a minimum capacity of 100tpa NdFeB (neodymium, iron, boron).
 This £4.3 million project is being funded by Driving the Electric Revolution, an Industrial Strategy Challenge Fund challenge delivered by UK Research and Innovation (“UKRI”).
-HyProMag will the primary industrial user and operator of the plant.
-This development builds on the pilot plant commissioned this year at the University of Birmingham.
+The focus of the project is to take the HPMS technology to a greater scale and efficiency with revolutionary new design of processing equipment and extensive automation of processing methods for inert atmosphere powder handling and pressing.
+HyProMag is the primary industrial user and operator of the plant.
+First production is targeted for late 2023, which follows successful piloting at the UoB in 2022 as featured on BBC Midlands News: https://youtu.be/9P-dsNCffWw.

 Near term production pipeline